nearform/react-patterns-workshop/slides.md

   - The list of movies
   - The loading status of the request
 - Whenever the `year` changes, a new request should be made
+- When you complete the challenge it should look like the following: http://localhost:3000/solutions/step-01-custom-hooks

 </div>